linkflow-repo/fitt360-sdk/README.md

 # Fixed - 02/10/21
 1. removed unnessary code in sdk

 # Changed - 03/05/21
 1. rtspStreamerManager can start without surface -> will not start media codec ( video, audio )

+# Fixed - 04/05/21
+1. direct rtmp does not send video's resolution and frame rate, so some of rtmp server does not accept the stream.